ImperialCollegeLondon/rcds_intro_cpp/Chapter04/README.md

 # Chapter 4

+## Conditionals and first steps to computer sciences

 ### Jesús Urtasun Elizari - University of Milan - 2019/20

 **Subject:** Base exercises in C++: if/else, switch and for.